respinal18/respinal18/README.md

-<h1 align="center">Hi 👋, I'm Rosemary!</h1>, a Data Analyst with a background in retail and a passion for uncovering insights that drive impact.
+<h1 align="center">Hi 👋, I'm Rosemary!</h1>

+a Data Analyst with a background in retail and a passion for uncovering insights that drive impact.
 I approach data analysis like a detective—using tools like SQL, Python, and Tableau to solve problems and turn data into clear, actionable stories.
-<h3 align="center">Data Analyst</h3>

 👨‍💻 All of my projects are available at: https://public.tableau.com/app/profile/rosemary.espinal/vizzes